matrix-org/matrix-spec-proposals/proposals/2787-portable-identities.md

 attestation will be valid for events up until the expiry time, at which point a new attestation will be required.

+The attestation `"content"` is built by the client, and then is signed with the UPK before being sent to the server.
+The attested server will then add its own signature using the UDK.

 The completed attestation will take a format similar to this:

 ```